andersonmends/andersonmends/README.md

- Hi there 👋 I'm Anderson Mendes.
+I'm Anderson Mendes.
 I'm lovely for game developer and software developer.

 <!--
 **andersonmends/andersonmends** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.